philippschuetz/open-field-map-generator/README.md

 # open-field-map-genarator
 A map generator for the analysation of open-field-tests.

-To generate a map put a file with the .xlsx ending in the same directory as the main.py file.
+The following libraries are required: openpyxl, pillow.
-For running the python file you need to install the following libraries: openpyxl, pillow.
+To generate a map put a file (accepted: .csv, .json, .xlsx) in the same directory as the main.py file (accepted values range from 1 to 64).